OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/FFT.rst

 In other words, interpolation (the inverse transformation) requires the same computation as evaluation, except that we substitute :math:`1/z` for :math:`z` (and multiply by :math:`1/n` at the end).
-So, if we can do one fast, we can do the other fast.
+So, if we can do one of these steps fast, we can also do the other step fast.

+.. inlineav:: DFTpropCON ss
+   :long_name: DFT matrix properties
+   :links: AV/SeniorAlgAnal/DFTpropCON.css
+   :scripts: AV/SeniorAlgAnal/DFTpropCON.js
+   :output: show

 If you examine the example :math:`A_z` matrix for :math:`n=8`, you should see that there are symmetries within the matrix.